 Yes.
 MetaSlider is probably the fastest slideshow plugin.
 But you don’t need to take our word on this because other WordPress experts agree.

 Check out this guide from WP Rocket.
 They are an independent company whose team specializes in helping you build fast WordPress sites.
-WP Rocket reports that MetaSlider is one of the fastest and lightest slideshow plugins.
+WP Rocket reports that MetaSlider has repeatedly won in their testing.
+It is the fastest and lightest slideshow plugin.

 Here’s a guide from Accelera which ends with this description: “Among the competitors, MetaSlider performs the best in terms of optimization.
 It significantly reduces CSS and JavaScript loading, resulting in faster loading times and an improved user experience.
 In addition, MetaSlider’s minimal HTML size and efficient CPU usage make it an excellent choice for anyone looking for a lightweight slider solution.”